Crestwave/dst-misc/util/lobby/README.md

 The next set of scripts is a bit hairier due to an overabundance of ad-hoc parsing.

 The overall goal of this set is to periodically query data from specific servers.
-T

 * `lobby.sh` - Fetches all lobby *listings*.
 * `get-hosts.sh` - Parses lobby listings into a CSV format for `watch.sh`.